-When we talked about functions before, we only talked about the values of functions at specific points.
+When we talked about functions before, we payed attention at the values of functions at specific points.
 For example, the value of f(x) at x=1.

-Now, what we want to know now, is what the function is "approaching" when x "approaches" a specific value.
-Let's pay attention to this graph:
+The idea behind limits is to analyze what the function is "approaching" when x "approaches" a specific value.
+To start getting used to this idea, let's turn to this graph:

 This is read "the limit as x approaches 1 of x squared equals 1".